By Dr Muhammed Munir, translated and revised by Dr Musharraf Hussain Al Azhari

-After praising the Lord Almighty and sending salutations upon the leader of all the prophets, Muhammed (peace be upon him).
+After praising the Lord Almighty and sending salutations upon the leader of all the prophets, Muhammad (peace be upon him).
 I will attempt to present a coherent opinion on this issue and only Allah knows the truth.
-I will answer this with the help of the mighty King and the bestower of mercy.
+I will answer this with the help of the Almighty and the bestower of mercy.

 - Can the employees in an organisation receive their salaries from zakah?